Frequently Asked Questions

 What is horticultural therapy?

-With horticultural therapy (HT), gardening becomes healing.
-HT is a holistic therapeutic modality that uses plants and gardening activities to help client's achieve wellness goals.
-HT is practised by a registered professional and can be used with a diverse range of populations and ages.
+Horticultural therapy (HT) is an evidence-based holistic therapeutic modality that uses plants and gardening activities to help client's achieve wellness goals.
+HT is practised by a trained professional and can be used with a diverse range of populations and ages.
 Therapeutic horticulture (TH) is a less formal version, but both employ the use of nature to increase well-being.
-Research indicates the benefits in a variety of healthcare, residential, school and rehabilitative settings.
-Simply put, HT and TH are 'plant therapy'.
+Research indicates the benefits in a variety of healthcare, community, school and rehabilitative settings.

 What about garden programs during the winter?

 Goodworm garden programs are offered year round, including indoor gardening!
 Get in touch!